Definition of a Learning Disability

 Having a learning disability may also involve difficulty in processing information.
 When subjects are taught in school, information is imparted to students through the senses of hearing and sight.
 This requires the brain to process information such that the instructional material is remembered, integrated and utilized so that academic skills can be performed at expected age and grade levels.

-Whatever specific learning disability the child has, the staff psychologists at Howard Learning Assessment Services are thoroughly trained in the diagnosis and assessment of cognitive difficulites.
+Whatever specific learning disability the child has, Dr. Howard is trained in the diagnosis and assessment of cognitive difficulties.